marcoschaule/style-guides/README.md

-# style-guides
+# Basic Style Guides

-This style guide describes a basis for working with JavaScript (ECMAScript 5+) without typing.
+This style guide describes a basis for working with HTML, CSS or JavaScript (ECMAScript 5+).
-It is supposed to give developers the possibility to assume types used within the language.
+It is supposed to give developers the possibility to assume types used within the languages.